46 Sights in Salvador, Brazil (with Map and Images)

 Largo de Santana is a public place in the neighborhood of Rio Vermelho, located in the municipality of Salvador, capital of the state of Bahia.
 It is notorious for being one of the main bohemian regions of Salvador.

-The Getúlio Vargas Zoo and Botanical Park, or Salvador Zoo, is a zoo located in Salvador, capital of the state of Bahia.
-Part of the total 700,000 square meters of land is occupied by 250,000 square meters of vegetation, the Zoo Forest.
-The park is located in the neighborhood of Ondina, more specifically, in Alto de Ondina, a hill that is also the address of the Ondina Palace, the official residence of the governors.
-It was created in 1958, according to State Decree No. 17,481.
+The Getúlio Vargas Zoo and Botanical Park, or Salvador Zoo, is a zoo located in Salvador, the capital of the state of Bahia.
+Part of the total 700 thousand square meters of land is occupied by 250 thousand square meters of vegetation, the Mata do Zoo.
+The park is located in the Ondina neighborhood, more specifically, in Alto de Ondina, a hill that is also the address of the Ondina Palace, the official residence of the governors.
+It was created in 1958, according to state decree No. 17,481.
 There are 1500 existing animals belonging to 142 different species.
-The zoo is managed by the state government and is linked to the Secretariat of the Environment of the State of Bahia (SEMA), as well as the Metropolitan Park of Pituaçu and the Metropolitan Park of Abaeté.
+The zoo is managed by the state government and is linked to the Department of the Environment of the State of Bahia (SEMA), as well as the Pituaçu Metropolitan Park and the Abaeté Metropolitan Park.

 The Museum of Modern Art of Bahia is a modern art museum located in Salvador, Bahia, Brazil.
 It is located within Solar do Unhão, a historical site dating to the 16th century, on the margin of the Bay of All Saints.
 The museum was founded in 1960 under the architect Lina Bo Bardi (1914-1992) and initially located in the foyer of the Castro Alves Theater; it moved to its present location in 1963.
 MAM-BA is one of twelve state museums linked to the Institute of Artistic and Cultural Heritage (IPAC), an authority of the Department of Culture of the State of Bahia.

-The Museum of Contemporary Art of Bahia is a public museum, managed by the Secretariat of Culture of the State of Bahia and inaugurated on September 29, 2023.
-The museum is located on Rua da Graça in Salvador, in the Palace of Commander Bernardo Martins Catharino, where the Rodin Bahia Museum used to be located.
+The Museum of Contemporary Art of Bahia is a public museum, managed by the Secretary of Culture of the State of Bahia and inaugurated on September 29, 2023.
+The museum is located on Rua da Graça in Salvador, in the Palacete do Comendador Bernardo Martins Catharino, where the Rodin Bahia Museum was once located.

 Wikipedia: Museu de Arte Contemporânea da Bahia (PT), Instagram

-The Barra Lighthouse, or Santo Antônio Lighthouse, is located in the former Ponta do Padrão, now Ponta de Santo Antônio, in Salvador, on the coast of the state of Bahia, Brazil.
+The Barra Lighthouse, or Santo Antônio Lighthouse, is located at the former tip of the Padrão, currently Ponta de Santo Antônio, in Salvador, on the coast of the state of Bahia, Brazil.
 It was the first nautical signaling system to go into operation in the Americas.
-It was installed in the year 1698, initially in a quadrangular shape, with a glazed bronze lantern on top, powered by whale oil.
+It was installed in the year 1698, initially in a quadrangular shape, with a bronze lantern glazed on top, fed by whale oil.
 It is the oldest lighthouse in the Americas still operating.

 Share